watson-developer-cloud/api-guidelines/swagger-coding-style.md

 Note that Swagger (v2) supports a global `consumes` setting to specify the content type(s) consumed by any API that does not explicitly override this value.

-### Do not explicitly define a `content-type` header parameter

-Operations that consume multiple content types often use a "content-type" header parameter to specify the content type of data provided.
-However, this header parameter should not be coded explicitly in the swagger, since it is implicitly specified by a `consumes` setting with more than one value.
-The API explorer generates an entry field for content-type based on consumes, so having an explicit content-type header parameter leads to redundant and confusing means to specify content type in the API explorer.
-The Watson SDK generator ignores any explicitly coded `content-type` header parameter.

 ### Explicitly specify produces type(s)

 All operations should explicitly specify their `produces` type(s).
 Note that Swagger (v2) supports a global `produces` setting to specify the content type(s) produced by any API that does not explicitly override this value.

-### Do not explicitly define a `accept-type` header parameter

-Operations that produce multiple content types often use an "accept-type" header parameter to specify the content type of data to be returned.
-However, this header parameter should not be coded explicitly in the swagger, since it is implicitly specified by a `produces` setting with more than one value.
-The API explorer generates an entry field for accept-type based on produces, so having an explicit accept-type header parameter leads to redundant and confusing means to specify accept type in the API explorer.
-The Watson SDK generator ignores any explicitly coded `accept-type` header parameter.

 <!-- --------------------------------------------------------------- -->